Communications satellite: Military

 Communications satellites are used for military communications applications, such as Global Command and Control Systems.
 Examples of military systems that use communication satellites are the MILSTAR, the DSCS, and the FLTSATCOM of the United States, NATO satellites, United Kingdom satellites (for instance Skynet), and satellites of the former Soviet Union.
 India has launched its first Military Communication satellite GSAT-7, its transponders operate in UHF, F, C and bands.
 Typically military satellites operate in the UHF, SHF (also known as X-band) or EHF (also known as K_{a} band) frequency bands.

 Data collection

-Near-ground in situ environmental monitoring equipment (such as tide gauges, weather stations, weather buoys, and radiosondes), may use satellites for one-way data transmission or two-way telemetry and telecontrol.
+Near-ground in situ environmental monitoring equipment may use communication satellites for one-way data transmission or two-way operation (telemetry, telecontrol, and remote diagnostics).

 It may be based on a secondary payload of a weather satellite (as in the case of GOES and METEOSAT and others in the Argos system) or in dedicated satellites (such as SCD).
-The data rate is typically much lower than in satellite Internet access.
+The data rate needed is typically much lower than in broadband satellite Internet access.

+Applications include disciplines such as hydrology, oceanography, meteorology, seismology, etc. Instrumentation include tide gauges, weather stations, weather buoys, and radiosondes.